srikanthkakumanu/node-graphql/README.md

 ### Prerequisites

 - Node.js (LTS version recommended)
-- A running instance of a supported database (e.g., PostgreSQL, MySQL, SQLite).
-I have used Prisma Postgres
+- A running instance of a supported database (e.g., PostgreSQL).
-- A running instance of Zipkin for viewing traces.
+- A New Relic account and an Ingest - License key.

 ### Installation & Setup